and private instruction

 In-Person Private Lessons for Adults and Teens

-In this 10-hour course, I will cover all of the basics of centering the clay, opening, raising the walls, shaping your pot, and how to trim and prepare your pottery for the kiln.
-This class is perfect for new students who have never worked with clay, but is also great as a refresher course for those who have tried it before and are returning to the hobby.
+In this 9-hour course, I will cover all of the basics of centering the clay, opening, raising the walls, shaping your pot, and how to trim and prepare your pottery for the kiln.
+This class is perfect for new students who have never worked with clay, students who might be enrolled in a large class setting and aren't getting enough personal instruction, or as a refresher course for those who have tried it before and are returning to the hobby.

 If you prefer to work off-wheel, our time will be used to explore hand-building construction techniques.
 Beautiful pottery can be made without the use of the wheel, and I'll show you how!